jhalek90/IoBlaster/README.md

 * 5/64" and 1/16" drill bits
 * 2 130 sized motors
 * 1 cherry "roller" switch
+* 1 small extension spring
+* Length of 1.75mm filament to use as pins
 * Wire
 * Lipo battery
 * Battery connectors (I used xt30)